telerik/blazor-docs/knowledge-base/grid-force-refresh.md

 ### Automatic operations

-For general cases, to change the data that is rendered in the grid from an external source, use an `ObservableCollection`: [https://demos.telerik.com/blazor-ui/grid/observable-data](https://demos.telerik.com/blazor-ui/grid/observable-data).
+For general cases, to refresh the rendeded data in the Grid, [use an `ObservableCollection`](https://demos.telerik.com/blazor-ui/grid/observable-data).
 To change the entire data collection, `.Clear()` the collection first to notify the grid that this old data is gone, then create a new one with the new data.

-If you don't use an `ObservableCollection`, you can create a `new` instance of the collection and set it to the `Data` parameter.
-A `new` instance provides a new reference, which fires the `OnParametersSet` event from the framework which lets the grid redraw.
-If you only add/remove items from the same collection, the reference to the entire data collection stays the same and the grid is not notified of the change.
+If you don't use an `ObservableCollection`, then [create a `new` instance of the collection and set it to the `Data` parameter]({%slug grid-refresh-data%}#new-collection-reference).
+A `new` instance provides a new reference, which fires the `OnParametersSet` event from the framework.
+This lets the Grid redraw.
+If you only add/remove items from the same collection, the reference to the entire data collection stays the same and the Grid is not notified of the change.

 >caption Refresh grid data with automatic data source operations